 OSS support mailing lists and the services are usually free, as is access to many OSS support resources on the Internet.
 By contrast, with many proprietary software vendors, "you have to pay for everything, including searching the knowledge base," said technology consultant Peter Rescinti, who's worked for business application vendors, including PeopleSoft, for 12 years.

 Proprietary knowledge is a core part of proprietary software packages, so users are essentially forced to call vendors' help desks, Rescinti said.
-To protect their proprietary knowledge, many vendors actually
+To protect their proprietary knowledge, many vendors actually make it hard to find free information about their products.
+As a result, users get locked in to that vendor's support contract.
+They are "forced to pay to access the knowledge bases and other sources of proprietary information," he said.

 How much can businesses save by using OSS and free support?
 Network administrator Martin Herweg reduced costs by as much as 90% for several schools in western Germany by running Linux Terminal Server-based systems, OSS, and using free support instead of using comparable Microsoft-based solutions.
 A small or medium-sized school just can't afford to pay for proprietary system support, he said.